Adding 5-Axis Capability to a 3-Axis CNC Mill

 Every year since has seen another model and significant enhancements including improved spindle designs, integrated coolant, increased precision worm and bevel gears.
 Enhancements provide increased strength and rigidity while improving accuracy through both mechanics and software calibration.

 The Latest Version

-The company’s current offering is its Model 5414, dubbed “five-axis in a box.”
+Tri-Tech’s current offering is its Model 5414, dubbed “five-axis in a box.”
 It features its most rigid spindle design to date and is available with a two-axis controller that allows CNC mills, without a five-axis capable control, to do 3+2 positioning for drilling and slotting.

-For machining centers with five-axis capable CNCs, the new five-axis head attaches to virtually any three-axis vertical, horizontal or bridge-style machining center and will provide true simultaneous five-axis machining and drilling capability.
+For machining centers with five-axis-capable CNCs, the new five-axis head attaches to virtually any three-axis vertical, horizontal or bridge-style machining center and will provide true simultaneous five-axis machining and drilling capability.
 Its attachment point is the host machine’s spindle using a standard V-taper flange.

-The host machine’s spindle drive transfers directly rotational to the tool at a ratio of 1 to 1 so none of the machine’s standard spindle speed is sacrificed.
+The host machine’s spindle drive transfers directly rotational to the tool at a ratio of 1-to-1 so none of the machine’s standard spindle speed is sacrificed.
 This portable head attachment is designed to handle the most complex machining including full five-axis profiling, contouring, slots and holes.